desmos-labs/primer/phases/phase-1/setup/README.md

 ```

 ### 3. Connecting the CLI to a full node
-Once the CLI has been properly installed, to allow it reading and writing the chain state, we need to connect it to our public full node.
+Once the CLI has been properly installed, to allow it reading from and writing to the chain state, we need to connect it to our public full node.
 To do so, please run:

 ```shell
 desmoscli config node http://34.74.131.47:26657